gloveboxes/Ubuntu-for-Azure-Developers/README.md

 From Visual Studio Code

-1. Press CTRL+SHIFT+P (or F1) to open the Command Palette in VS Code.
+1. Press CTRL+SHIFT+P (or F1) to open the Command Palette in Visual Studio Code.
 2. Select Install Extension and type mssql.
 3. Click install mssql.